 Second, make sure to provide your transportation provider enough lead time to secure your solution at a competitive price point.
 Lead time is truly the key to finding a reliable and cost-effective carrier for your load.

-And finally, make sure to arm yourselves with the tools you need to succeed.
-And, increasing your knowledge on key topics is the first step toward doing exactly that.
+Finally, make sure to arm yourselves with the tools you need to succeed.
+Increasing your knowledge on key topics is the first step toward doing exactly that.

 Check out the ATS Learning Hub for more great content to help you make the most of your budget this year.